Alexander Gunning KC

 Call 1994 Silk 2012

-Alex is currently the Chair of the Commercial Bar Association in London (the body that represents the interests of nearly all commercial barristers).
+Alex chaired the Commercial Bar Association in London between 2023 and 2025.
 He has previously chaired the ICC’s UK arbitrator nomination commission and assisted with the drafting of the present LCIA rules.
-Alex has a particular interest in disputes arising out of the East and South-East Asia region and was until earlier this year the UK representative for the Inter-Pacific Bar Association.
+Alex has a particular interest in disputes arising out of the East and South-East Asia region and was previously the UK representative for the Inter-Pacific Bar Association

 • Examples of Recent Cases